 Amongst various measures announced to mitigate the economic impact from the COVID -19 Pandemic, the Reserve Bank of India issued circulars dated March 27, 2020, April 17, 2020 and May 23, 2020 (the "RBI Circulars") allowing lending institutions to offer a moratorium to customers on payment of instalments falling due between March 1, 2020 and August 31, 2020.
 Our Company has reviewed these RBI Circulars and implemented certain policies and procedures in order to implement these measures to its customers.
 Given that the COVID -19 Pandemic and its impact remain a rapidly dynamic situation, the actual impact on our Company's loans and advances will depend on future developments, including, among other things, any new information concerning the severity of the COVID -19 Pandemic and any action to contain its spread or mitigate its impact.
-While, our Company continues to monitor the developments of the COVID-19 situation closely, assess and respond proactively to minimize any adverse impacts on the financial position, cash flows and operating results of our Company, it is possible that the Company's business, financial condition and results of operations could be adversely affected due to the COVID-19 pandemic.
+While, our Company continues to monitor the developments of the COVID-19 situation closely, assess and respond proactively to minimize any adverse impacts on the financial position, cash flows and operating results of our Company, it is possible that the COVID-19 pandemic.
 If the COVID-19 situation persists or worsens, it may adversely impact our Company's business and the financial condition.

 During the second wave outbreak of Covid -19 pandemic there was (i) No national lockdown was declared, instead state level and regional lockdowns were in place. (ii) No risk mitigation measures from Government of India / RBI for the gold loan NBFC.
 Due to lockdown measures, operations of branches were partly affected.
 Consequently, redemption and disbursement of loan were also affected; as the borrower movement was restricted, few of them were unable to visit our branches for servicing of loans, thus, there was spurt in overdues and NPA.
-Once the situation has eased in June 2021 the auction process has been initiated and overdues and NPA are getting reduced.
+Once the situation has eased the auction processes have resumed and overdues and NPA are getting reduced.
 However due to delay in auction and marginal fall in the price of gold - there is possibility of shortfall in the recovery of the entire interest amount.